Togha Temür: Struggles with the Jalayirids and Chobanids

-Less than a year later, Togha Temür was again drawn into events in the west.
-Hasan Buzurg's rule there had been contested by the Chobanid Hasan Kucek, who had defeated the Jalayirids, killed Hasan Buzurg's puppet khan, and taken control of Tabriz in July 1338.
-In response, Hasan Buzurg requested the assistance of Togha Temür.
+Less than a year later, Togha Temür was again drawn into events in the west. Ḥasan Buzurg's rule there had been contested by the Chobanid Ḥasan Kuchak, who had defeated the Jalayirids, killed Ḥasan Buzurg's puppet khan, and taken control of Tabriz in July 1338.
+In response, Ḥasan Buzurg requested the assistance of Togha Temür.
 After consulting Arghun Shah, he accepted, and in 1339 he returned to western Iran.
-As part of the deal, Hasan Buzurg recognized him as Ilkhan.
+As part of the deal, Ḥasan Buzurg recognized him as Ilkhan.

-Hasan Kucek, however, acted quickly to destroy the alliance.
-He sent a letter to Togha Temür, offering him the hand of his own Ilkhan puppet, Sati Beg, in marriage with the prospect of an alliance between the Chobanids and Khurasanis.
-Togha Temür was pleased with the idea, so he sent a response accepting the offer.
-Hasan Kucek then forwarded the response to Hasan Buzurg with a supplementary letter warning him that Togha Temür was an untrustworthy person and claiming that the Jalayirids and Chobanids believed in many of the same things and could together work towards the reunification of the Ilkhanid state.
+Ḥasan Kuchak, however, acted quickly to destroy the alliance.
+He sent a letter to Togha Temür, offering him the hand of his own Ilkhan puppet, the princess Sati Beg, in marriage with the prospect of an alliance between the Chobanids and Khurasanis.
+Another account has Ḥasan Kuchak offer to turn over the province of Arab Iraq to Togha Temür as an incentive for allying with him against Ḥasan Buzurg.
+Togha Temür was pleased with the idea, so he sent a response accepting the offer. Ḥasan Kuchak then forwarded the response to Ḥasan Buzurg with a supplementary letter warning him that Togha Temür was an untrustworthy person and claiming that the Jalayirids and Chobanids believed in many of the same things and could together work towards the reunification of the Ilkhanid state.

-Hasan Buzurg, believing his Chobanid rival, decided to turn against the Khurasanis.
+Ḥasan Buzurg, believing his Chobanid rival, decided to turn against the Khurasanis.
 With both Jalayirid and Chobanid forces opposing him, Togha Temür had little choice but to return to Khurasan.
-Although in 1340 Togha Temür was again recognized by Hasan Buzurg as Ilkhan, and continued to be recognized as such until 1344, his attempts to unify the Ilkhanate under his rule had effectively failed.
-The regular Khurasani army had been decimated, leaving Togha Temür dependent on his and his allies' tribal forces, which were insufficient to conquer the west.
+Although in 1340 Togha Temür was again recognized by Ḥasan Buzurg as Ilkhan, and continued to be recognized as such until 1344, his attempts to unify the Ilkhanate under his rule had effectively failed.
+Following the defeat of his the forces Togha Temür had sent against the Chobanids under the leadership of his brother Shaykh-ʿAli Ke'ün in 1340, Togha Temür no longer attempted to assert his authority in the west by force.
+The regular Khurasani army had been decimated, leaving Togha Temür dependent on his and his allies' tribal forces, which were insufficient to conquer the west, although he continued to be recognized as ruler in much of Khurasan, Gurgan, and Mazandaran.